timschuetz/website/content/talks.md

  \
 &nbsp;
 ##### Conferences and Workshops

+"Civic Archiving and Data Sharing for Environmental Justice".
+Society for the Social Studies of Science (4S) Conference, Honululu, November 8-11, 2023, with Zoe Friese and Rex Simmons.

 "Analyzing Formosa Plastics, Across Systems and Scales".
 Taiwan STS Annual Conference, September 2–3, 2023.